 Churchill County 4-H Youth Development

 4-H club programming in Churchill County covers several project areas that teach leadership, life skills and citizenship.

 Nevada communities need rapid access to information during an emergency.
 In an effort to enhance community preparedness, safety and available resources and by using GPS and GIS mapping.
 Extension’s 4-H youth and adult leaders in Churchill County are working with community emergency managers to address evacuation and shelter mapping.

 Clark County (Northeast) 4-H Youth Development

-There is a range of programs in the three different communities of Moapa/Glendale, Logandale/Overton, and Bunkerville/Mesquite.
+There are a range of programs in the two different communities of Moapa and Virgin Valley.

 Coffee Shop email helps ranchers make money